The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Discussion

 \section{Discussion}

-In order to measure the ellipticity of the dark matter halo, we studied the quadrupole shear.
-The 4 CJ estimators provide independent measurements of the halo ellipticity, and taking a weighted average of these 4 estimators will yield a mean halo ellipticity.
-The mean halo ellipticity of the lens sample was measured to be $e = 0.35\pm 0.09$.

-Our results are in good agreement with other results from weak lensing.
-In particular, \cite{ClaJai16} studied the halo ellipticity of the same DR7 LRGs as in this paper using the same CJ estimators.
-Their best fit is a halo ellipticity of $e = 0.24 \pm 0.06$.
-This is similar to our result of $e=0.25\pm0.09$ from Sec.~\ref{sec:systematics} where, like them, we used SDSS photometry for the major axis of the light.

-Fig.~\ref{fig:compare_e} compares our results for the constraints on $e$ with those from the literature that are based on aligning the weak lensing with the major axis of red galaxies.
+Fig.~\ref{fig:compare_e} compares our results for the halo ellipticity $e$ with others from the literature that are based on aligning the weak lensing signal with the major axis of red galaxies.
 Studies included are: the red lens galaxies from \cite{Georgiou21} and \cite{Schrabback21}; the group-centrals from \cite{VanHoeJoa17}, where we use their fit over the range of $28-525$ kpc$/h$, which is similar to our fitted range; the study of DR7 LRGs by \cite{ClaJai16}, and the cluster study of \cite{ShiClaJai18}, where we use their result for alignment between the BCG and the cluster halo.
 We have converted results to use our conventions for ellipticity, $e$, and mass, $M_{200c}$.
-Horizontal error bars represent approximate lens mass ranges for each study.
+We make no attempt, however, to correct for different treatment of satellite contamination or different ways in which the major axis position angle is measured (see discussion in Section \ref{sec:systematics}).
+Horizontal error bars, where present, represent approximate lens mass ranges for each study.

 To test whether the apparent trend of increasing ellipticity with halo mass is statistically significant, we fit a straight line to $e$ as a function of $M_{200c}$ using the data plotted in Fig.~\ref{fig:compare_e}.
-The resulting fit is
+The resulting fit has a $\chi^2$ of 8.8, which, for 5 degrees of freedom, is acceptable ($p = 0.11)$.
+The best fit parameters are

-This then suggests that the increase in ellipticity with halo mass is statistically significant at approximately the $2\sigma$ confidence level.
+The increase in ellipticity with halo mass is not statistically significant.

 The trend above is in agreement with N-body simulations which predict that haloes are more prolate with increasing mass.
 Fig.~\ref{fig:e_qs} shows the predicted ellipticity, $e$, for triaxial DM haloes with axis ratios 1:$q$:$s$, as a function of $q$ and $s$, after projecting to 2D using \cite{Ryden1992} then averaging over random projection angles.
 Expected DM halo shapes from \cite{Tenneti14} for $M_{200c} = 10^{12},10^{13},10^{14},10^{15}\,h^{-1} \textrm{M}_{\odot}$ at $z = 0.34$ (same as DR7 LRGS) are shown in Fig.~\ref{fig:e_qs} and overplotted in Fig.~\ref{fig:compare_e}.
 These predict a slope of $0.06$ per decade in mass, flatter than the value in equation~(\ref{eq:eslope}).